Jordan Decomposition for Formal G-Connections: Introduction

-\begin{thm}[Hukuhara-Levelt-Turrittin] Every formal differential operator $D$ can be written as a sum $D=S+N$ of a semisimple differential operator $S$ together with a nilpotent $\cK$-linear operator $N$ such that $S$ and $N$ commute.
+\begin{thm}[Hukuhara-Levelt-Turrittin] Every formal differential operator $D$ can be written as a sum $D=S+N$ of a semisimple differential operator $S$ together with a nilpotent $\cK$-linear operator $N$ such that $S$ and $N$ commute (as $\bC$-linear maps).
 Moreover, the pair $(S,N)$ is unique. \end{thm}